ianbryant2/Flappy_Bird_AI/README.md

 (Going from most important to least)

-1. Increasing the performance of the AI (current record is 12 points)
+1. Increasing the performance of the AI (current record is 72 points but only very rarely gets above 10)

 1. Add an evaluate mode